nml-knight/CSky2TopoCraft/readme.md

 The ability to read.

 ## Limitations
-Note that this tool has been created to provide a convenient pathway for players to make heightmaps for cities outside the United States and other informationally-rich countries (e.g., Switzerland).
+Note that this has been created as a convenience tool for players making heightmaps for cities outside the United States and other informationally-rich countries (e.g., Switzerland).
 Users will not be able to use it to download and create heightmaps from the USGS 1-metre DEM data product.
 It is limited to the global (30M+) products normally accessible through the OpenTopography DEM Downloader plugin.

 ## Instructions